 FundsIndia is one of the largest Robo advisory firms in India.
 They started early and gained customers.
 However, with time I find their platform quite complicated.
 Also, you can buy only regular funds via them.

 ScripBox is also a similar platform, where one can get help to start investing in mutual funds very easily by starting a SIP.
 It is easy to use the platform & one can start an SIP by following the step by step guide they have shared under How It Works.
 One drawback is that you do not have choice of funds.
 You can buy only funds curated by them.
 Scripbox also provides only regular funds.

-It is one of the latest launch in the Robo Advisory family in India from Aditya Birla group.
-They are also concentrating more on investing in the mutual funds in the way of SIP.
+It is one of the latest launches in the Robo Advisory family in India from the Aditya Birla group.
+They are also concentrating more on investing in mutual funds in the way of SIP.
 You might have discovered a couple of ads popping up around your content of the same.
 They are really spending quite a good amount of money to promote their new startup to beat the current competition in the Robo advisor segment in India.
-Although I have not tried the product, from the reviews I gathered from play store, their product really is bad.
+Although I have not tried the product, from the reviews I gathered from the play store, their product really is bad.